sminnee/sminn.ee/posts/2023-09-04-why-you-should-try-rescript.md

 date: 2023-09-04
 ---

-[ReScript](https://rescript-lang.org/) is a variant of OCaml with a syntax more famililar to JavaScript developers.
-A couple of years ago I built [Forecastel](https://app.forecastel.com/) in Rescript + React.
-More recently I’ve done most of my work in TypeScript I really enjoyed putting together a ReScript project.
+[ReScript](https://rescript-lang.org/) is a variant of OCaml with a syntax more familiar to JavaScript developers.
+A couple of years ago I built [Forecastel](https://app.forecastel.com/) in ReScript + React.
+More recently I’ve done most of my work in TypeScript, but I really enjoyed putting together a ReScript project.

 I don’t recommend that you drop everything and switch your current project to ReScript.
-However, if you spend a lot of time doing TypeScript development, I think you should give ReScript a try on a small project , because it will make you a better TypeScript programmer.
+However, if you spend a lot of time doing TypeScript development, I think you should give ReScript a try on a small project because it will make you a better TypeScript programmer.

 ## What’s different from TypeScript

 ReScript has a **sound** type system, which means that in a compilable program, the type of every variable can be correctly inferred.
-To achieve this, it doesn’t attempt to replicate every feature of JavasScript.
+To achieve this, it doesn’t attempt to replicate every feature of JavaScript.
 Instead, it takes the OCaml type system and translates it to JavaScript.

-TypeScript, on the other hand is explicitly a superset of JavaScript, and needs a more complex type system in order to cover that functionality.
+TypeScript, on the other hand, is explicitly a superset of JavaScript and needs a more complex type system to cover that functionality.
 As a result, TypeScript’s type system is **unsound**.
-It’s commonplace in TypeScript code to assert type information in order to correct small mistakes that the type checker has made.
+It’s commonplace in TypeScript code to assert type information to correct small mistakes that the type checker has made.

-The soundness of the type system means that there’s no type-coercion and no `any` or `unknown` types.
-If the code compiles you can be much more confident that you won’t see runtime bugs.
+The soundness of the type system means that there’s no type coercion and no `any` or `unknown` types.
+If the code compiles, you can be much more confident that you won’t see runtime bugs.

-(Technically, you _can_ build unsound escape hatches from the type system, when you link to non-ReScript code, but this is a more deliberate step than simply tagging a variable as `any` in TypeScript).
+(Technically, you _can_ build unsound escape hatches from the type system when you link to non-ReScript code, but this is a more deliberate step than simply tagging a variable as `any` in TypeScript).

 ## What’s great about it

-It’s hard to summarise the benefits of a language in a few short points, but 3 things that really appeal to me are tagged unions, match expressions, and function chaining.
+It’s hard to summarise the benefits of a language in a few short points, but three things that really appeal to me are tagged unions, match expressions, and function chaining.

 ### Tagged unions